The Best Ghostwriters

 Until your manuscript is completed, you don't have to decide.
 Which is why I would avoid those sales pitches from big companies to both ghostwrite your book and publish it.

-And until you have a completed manuscript, there's nothing to publish, anyway.
+Until you have a completed manuscript, there's nothing to publish, anyway.
 So don't let anyone talk you into paying for something that may not happen.

 Once it's finished, you might change your mind about self-publishing and decide to pitch your book to literary agents or traditional publishers, in which case whatever you already paid to the self-publishing company would be lost.
 Keep your options open and don't let anyone pressure you into signing a contract to publish your book before it's complete.